Searching for details:

 The NTS meeting chaired by the Deputy Designer General V. P. Legostaev was also attended by RKK Energia's President Vitaly Lopota and Deputy Designer General Nikolai Zelenshikov, the company said.
 According to the press-release, launches of both Node Module and preceding it MLM multi-purpose module were scheduled for 2012.

 In May 2012, Roskosmos placed a formal order for the production of a Soyuz-2-1b rocket to carry the UM module into orbit.
 By August of that year, a published NASA schedule of ISS missions showed the launch of the Progress M-UM (No. 303) vehicle with the Node Module on Nov.
 15, 2014.
 However, in 2013, technical problems during the preparation of the MLM module for launch had a "domino effect" on all subsequent modules of the Russian segment, including the UM module.
 According to NASA, by the end of 2013, the launch of the UM module was expected no earlier than in May 2016.
+During 2014, the launch was expected in 2017 and by 2015, the mission slipped to 2018.
+The station's flight manifest surfaced in April 2015 indicated the launch of the Node Module in the third quarter of 2018.

 Learn much more about the Node Module and many other space developments in Russia